-The Great American Comedy Festival was created in 2008 to pay tribute to the legacy of Norfolk’s favorite son, Johnny Carson.
+The Great American Comedy Festival was created in 2008 to pay tribute to the legacy of Norfolk’s favorite native son, Johnny Carson.

 That same vision continues to hold true today.